Ethiopian Prime Minister Abiy Ahmed wins Nobel Peace Prize | DW | 11.10.2019

 The award, worth almost a million dollars, has been given to Ethiopian Prime Minister Abiy Ahmed.
-He received the prize for his efforts in making peace with Eritrea after years of conflict.
+He received the prize for his efforts in making peace with Eritrea after years of conflict and tensions.

 Announcing the winner of the Nobel Peace Prize on Friday in Oslo, the five-member Norwegian Nobel Committee, which awards the prize, praised Ethiopian Prime Minister Abiy Ahmed for his peacemaking efforts, speaking of "his decisive initiative to resolve the border conflict with neighboring Eritrea."